ruaue/alpine-cloud-images/README.md

 ### Cloud Credentials

-By default, the build system relies on the cloud providers' Python API libraries to find and use the necessary credentials, usually via configuration under the user's home directory (i.e. `~/.aws/`, `~/.oci/`, etc.) or or via environment variables (i.e. `AWS_...`, `OCI_...`, etc.)
+Importing and publishing images relies on the cloud providers' Python API libraries to find and use the necessary credentials, usually via configuration under the user's home directory (i.e. `~/.aws/`, `~/.oci/`, etc.) or or via environment variables (i.e. `AWS_...`, `OCI_...`, etc.)

+_Note that presently, importing and publishing to cloud providers is only supported for AWS images._

 The credentials' user/role needs sufficient permission to query, import, and publish images -- the exact details will vary from cloud to cloud.  _It is